tribe-health/loki/docs/sources/api/_index.md

 but instead flushed to our chunk backend.

 In microservices mode, the `/ingester/flush_shutdown` endpoint is exposed by the ingester.

+## `POST /ingester/shutdown_and_forget`

+`/ingester/shutdown_and_forget` is similar to the [`/ingester/flush_shutdown`](#post-ingesterflush_shutdown)
+endpoint, but additionally to flushing the chunks it will also delete the file that contains the ingester ring tokens of the instance, if the `-ingester.token-file-path` is specified, and will terminate the Loki process.

+In microservices mode, the `/ingester/shutdown_and_forget` endpoint is exposed by the ingester.

 ### `GET /distributor/ring`